

 All cases will be assessed, and the student will be notified of the decision.
 A student who is unsatisfied with the decision may request a review in accordance with the Student Review and Appeal Policy.
 To request a review of the decision, the online form must be completed and lodged within 20 University business days of the date of the decision.

-If you are unable to complete your online exam due to medical or compassionate reasons, complete the Online Examination Incident Report to record your early departure.
+• If unable to complete due to medical or compassionate reasons, complete the Online Examination Incident Report.

-Your application will be considered by the College and you will be notified of the decision.
+• Your application will be reviewed by the College, and you will be notified of the decision.

 Submit application online